StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-deaths.md

 match (c:Character)-[i:LoyalTo]-(l) return c,i,l;
 ```

-12) Memgraphs LAB can also customize each one of the nodes.
-Let's see how it looks like if we want to visualize Jon
-Snow kills with its locations.
+12) Let's see how it looks like if we want to visualize Jon Snow kills with its locations.

 ```opencypher
 MATCH (c:Character {name: 'Jon Snow'})-[k:Killed]->(c2:Character)